Arcandrus/mtg-forum/README.md

 ![](./mtg-forum-assets/category_menu.png)
 </details>

 Once chosen, the title will update to show the selected category and the posts within that will be displayed in a paginated by 4 format, displaying on a minimal card in a 2x2 grid, including the like count, comment count, date/time of creation, authors information and favourite star.
-The favourite star and username profile links are available on theis page but the like and comment are disabled to encourage the user to visit the post to engage further.
+The favourite star and username profile links are available on their page but the like and comment are disabled to encourage the user to visit the post to engage further.

 <details>
    <summary>Category Chosen</summary>